francoiswnel/Polylogue/README.md

 # Polylogue

-Polylogue is a polyphonic analogue synthesizer written in Pure Data for the [Critter & Guitari Organelle](https://www.critterandguitari.com/organelle), inspired by the workflow of the [Korg Monologue](https://www.korg.com/us/products/synthesizers/monologue/) and the [Korg Volca Keys](https://www.korg.com/us/products/dj/volca_keys/).
+Polylogue is a polyphonic analogue synthesizer written in Pure Data for the [Critter & Guitari Organelle](https://www.critterandguitari.com/organelle), inspired by the workflows of the [Korg Monologue](https://www.korg.com/us/products/synthesizers/monologue/) and the [Korg Volca Keys](https://www.korg.com/us/products/dj/volca_keys/).

 # Features